cpwan/Attack-Adaptive-Aggregation-in-Federated-Learning/README.md

 This is the codes for our [paper](https://arxiv.org/abs/2102.05257) accepted in FL-IJCAI'21.\
 Check the [runx branch](https://github.com/cpwan/Attack-Adaptive-Aggregation/tree/runx) for the latest codes for automating experiments.
 ## Abstract
 Federated learning is vulnerable to various attacks, such as model poisoning and backdoor attacks, even if some existing defense strategies are used.
-To address this challenge, we propose an attackadaptive aggregation strategy to defend against various attacks for robust federated learning.
+To address this challenge, we propose an attack-adaptive aggregation strategy to defend against various attacks for robust federated learning.
 The proposed approach is based on training a neural network with an attention mechanism that learns the vulnerability of federated learning models from a set of plausible attacks.
 To the best of our knowledge, our aggregation strategy is the first one that can be adapted to defend against various attacks in a data-driven fashion.
 Our approach has achieved competitive performance in defending model poisoning and backdoor attacks in federated learning tasks on image and text datasets.

 <p align="center">